Public Records & Services in Katy

 Economy & Demographics

 Katy's thriving economy is a sign of the city's diverse business scene and strong community ties.
-Major employers in the area include retail giants, healthcare facilities, and educational institutions, all of which contribute to the city's job market and economic vitality.
+Major employers in the area include retail giants, healthcare facilities, and educational institutions, all of which contribute to the city's job market.
 The city's strategic location within the greater Houston metropolitan region further enhances its appeal to businesses, making it an attractive destination for entrepreneurs and established companies alike.

 Elections & Voter Records